-Company Country Name of workplace Certificates Panzani France Semolina Gennevilliers ISO 14.001 Panzani France Semolina Marseille Littoral ISO 14.001 Panzani France Semolina Marseille St. Just ISO 14.001 Puleva Food Spain Granada Plant ISO 14.001 Puleva Food Spain Grelva Cogeneration Plant ISO 14.001 Puleva Food Spain Lugo Plant ISO 14.001
+Company Country Name of Workplace Certificates Panzani France Semolina Gennevilliers ISO 14.001 Panzani France Semolina Marseille Littoral ISO 14.001 Panzani France Semolina Marseille St. Just ISO 14.001 Puleva Food Spain Granada plant ISO 14.001 Puleva Food Spain Grelva Cogeneration Plant ISO 14.001 Puleva Food Spain Lugo Plant ISO 14.001

-The different Group companies in Spain have requested the corresponding Integrated Environmental Authorisations for all their workplaces in pursuance of the Integrated Pollution Prevention and Control Act.
+The dairy division in Spain has been granted the corresponding Integrated Environmental Authorisations for all their workplaces in pursuance of the Integrated Pollution Prevention and Control Act.
 This new authorisation combines and substitutes all the previously existing environmental authorisations and establishes the environmental conditions for operation of industrial plant and installations engaged in the activities within its scope of application.